So my mother and I went to buy a lawn mower yesterday and we met Gollum from “Lord of the Rings”.

 Alright, I’ll back up a bit.

 We walked into Loews and were making our way to the mowers when I heard a scratchy voice ask my mother if she needed any help.
-I turned around to chide my mother for talking to strangers and nearly fell over a display of Tiki torches since the person who was offering her assistance looked almost exactly like Gollum.
-Actually the gentleman was a very sweet grandfather of ten so I guess he would more accurately be “Smeagol”.
-Either way it made the shopping trip more bearable since we all know how I loathe shopping.
+I turned around to chide my mother for talking to strangers and nearly fell over a display of Tiki torches.
+The person who was helping her – and I don’t mean this as a slam because the gentleman was a very sweet grandfather of ten – but he was small and thin and, to me, looked almost exactly like Smeagol.
+It made the shopping trip more bearable since we all know how I loathe shopping.

 “That would make it easier to push, wouldn’t it?”
 I asked back.

 “Then we don’t want that.
 My brother is the one who does the mowing and there’s no reason to make things easier for that butthead,” I told him.
 “In fact do you have any of those old fashioned push ones?”

 “We don’t need it to be self-propelled,” my mother cut in, “but is gas or electric better?”

 “The electric works well if you have a small yard, but otherwise a gas one would be best.”

 “I think we can all agree that what would be best is whichever one makes my brother work the hardest,” I said.
 “Now where are those old push mowers?”

 To my delight, they do still make the old-fashioned, non-gas push mowers and Smeagol escorted us to where we could find one.

 “There ya go,” Smeagol grinned.
 “And the push ones leave no carbon footprint!”